instill-ai/component/tools/compogen/cmd/testdata/readme-component2.txt

   },
   "TASK_DUMMIER_THAN_DUMMY": {
     "title": "Dummier",
-    "instillShortDescription": "This task is dummier than `TASK_DUMMY`.", "input": {
+    "description": "This task is dummier than `TASK_DUMMY`.", "input": {
       "properties": {
         "cursus": {